 Typically Offered: Offered fall only

-In this advanced course students build on many of the skills and techniques learned in Patisserie I, II and III which include assembling cakes and individual pastries with multiple components and garnishes, advanced pastries, and confectionery.
-Gateaux, molded frozen desserts, chocolate work, modeling chocolate, marzipan and upscale plate presentations will be produced.
+In this advanced course, students build on many of the skills and techniques learned in Patisserie I, II and III which includes assembling cakes, tortes, and individual pastries with multiple components and garnishes.
+Gateaux, molded frozen desserts, chocolate work, advanced European pastries and desserts, and upscale plate presentations will be produced.

 Prerequisite: HCM 173 (C or better)